 We all know never to wake a sleeping baby, and that’s because we also all know what happens when they don’t get enough sleep.
 A tired baby is tough enough, but an overtired baby is an altogether different challenge.
 Wired and fried, they’re fussy and want nothing to do with your consolations.
 In this case, it’s best to get them down as soon as possible with as little fanfare as possible.

-Baby’s in the second and fourth months are at the highest risk for SIDS, or Sudden Infant Death Syndrome.
+Even though SIDS, or Sudden Infant Death Syndrome, can occur anytime during a baby’s first year, most SIDS deaths occur in babies between 1 and 4 months of age1.
 Sleep environmental factors can play a role in increasing the risk of SIDS, so safe sleep practices are key.
 Think position, location, and surroundings.
-The American Academy of Pediatrics also suggests two important factors that can greatly reduce the risk: One, baby sleeps in the bedroom with their parents in their own sleep environment and Two, for baby to use a pacifier.
+The American Academy of Pediatrics also suggests two important factors that can greatly reduce the risk: One, baby sleeps in the bedroom with their parents in their own sleep environment and two, for baby to use a pacifier.